jeremyosborne/confetti-pigs-in-space/README.md

 # confetti pigs in space

-Current version of code should be hosted on this project's github pages at http://jeremyosborne.github.io/shootdown.

 I originally made this game for my son, and then I played it more than he did.